 Mar 182017

 SCROTUS gave us both a good and bad bit at the fair.
-On the downside, CNN wanted to shoot in the booth…as it was a particularly sexy, interesting collection of material across the booth, but then saw the rather brilliant canadian pharmacy no prescription cytotec posters we had front and center.
+On the downside, CNN wanted to shoot in the booth…as it was a particularly sexy, interesting collection of material across the booth, but then saw the rather brilliant Billy Childish posters we had front and center.
 To paraphrase: “Oh, we can’t shoot those, we’d get too much pushback”.
 Personally, I think that is a sad commentary, but there we are.
 On the upside, we sold *every* single set we had with us (about 10) and there was no other single thing that amused more people.
 We had exactly one person grumble about it…and several dozen smile/laugh/commiserate/take pictures/generally enjoy them.
 The culmination came, during break down, when one of the teamsters, walking by, asked (with an impressive NJ accent) “Ya sell my favorite thing?”
 “What was that?”
 “Pissing in the mouth of Donald Trump” (he said, laughing).
 Great finish to the show.

 #nyabaa17 #nyabf17